0xFelixx/Your-digital-pizza-slicer/README.md

 # Your-digital-pizza-slicer
-the source is open as well
+The source is open as well